cc-tweaked/CC-Tweaked/doc/guides/rednet_guide.md

 -->

 # Transferring information wirelessly using Rednet
 Being able to send data between computers is an important feature for various programs, including turtle controllers and distributed banking systems.
-The [modem](https://tweaked.cc/peripheral/modem.html) peripheral enables computers and turtles to transmit and receive messages from other computers, and the [Rednet](https://tweaked.cc/module/rednet.html) API allows sending messages directly to computers by ID, as well as adding hostname lookup and message repeating.
+[modem](https://tweaked.cc/peripheral/modem.html) peripheral enables computers and turtles to transmit and receive messages from other computers, and [Rednet](https://tweaked.cc/module/rednet.html) API allows sending messages directly to computers by ID, as well as adding hostname lookup and message repeating.
 This guide will show how to use the Rednet API to send and receive data, as well as some tips on usage.

 ## Getting started
 To begin using Rednet, you will need at least two computers (or turtles) with modems attached.
 There are three different types of modems available:

 - Wireless Modems are the simplest to craft.
 They have a limited range - computers that are too far from each other won't be able to receive each others' messages.
 They also don't work across dimensions.
 - Ender Modems have infinite range and work across dimensions, but they require an Eye of Ender to craft.
 But because they're infinite, messages sent will be received by every computer on the server, which could be concerning for multiplayer servers where security is required.
 - Wired Modems transmit messages through a wire.
 They don't have limited range, but they'll only send messages to computers connected to the same wire.
 They can also connect remote peripherals, including inventories like chests.
 There are two variations: the "half width" modems connect to computers directly, while "full block" modems can connect to turtles, and can function as wires as well.

 To attach a modem to a computer block, simply hold shift and right-click on the